RediSearch/RediSearch/docs/Configuring.md

 ### Considerations

 The Redis command filter will be executed upon each Redis Command.
-Though it checks for on the first character (H) of the command, this will introduce a small increase in latency.
-This configuration is best used with partial indexed documents where the non indexed fields are updated frequently.
+Though the filter is optimised, this will introduce a small increase in latency on all commands.
+This configuration is therefore best used with partial indexed documents where the non- indexed fields are updated frequently.

 ### Default